Shotsie Gorman: Tattooing

 Shotsie Gorman began tattooing in the 1970s in New York City when tattooing was still illegal in the city.
 Self-taught, he learned how to draw flash influenced by photographs he'd find in old wedding albums he'd buy at flea markets.
 He did not undergo a formal apprenticeship, which is industry standard.
 The first tattoo he gave was to a man who wanted three roses and a snake to celebrate the birth of his brother's triplets.
 Gorman's hands shook during the session and he suffered from nightmares in the wake of it.

 Gorman began publishing Tattoo Advocate in 1988, a bi-annual magazine that promoted tattooing, politics, art criticism, history and short fiction.
-He operated a tattoo shop in Haledon, New Jersey called Shotsie's Tattoos.
+He operated a tattoo shop in Haledon, New Jersey, called Shotsie's Tattoos.
 One journalist described Shotsie's Tattoos "more like a hair salon than a stereotypical seedy tattoo parlor depicted in movies."
 Classical music played while Gorman worked on clients.
 It was estimated, as of 1995, that he had tattooed over 60,000 people at this point in his career.
 That same year, he held a tattoo fundraiser for a local homeless shelter, raising $10,000 by giving people tattoos.
 During this time, tattooing was illegal in certain jurisdictions in New Jersey.
-Gorman met with William J. Pascrell, Jr., advocating for tattoo artists to require licenses to weed out amateurs and help further legitimize the art form.
-He continues to advocate for tattoo artist worker rights today.
+Gorman met with Bill Pascrell to advocate for tattoo artists to require licenses to weed out amateurs and help further legitimize the art form.
+He continues to advocate for tattoo artist's rights.

-By 1991, Gorman had re-located Shotsie's Tattoo to Wayne, New Jersey and opened a second shop in West Milford, New Jersey.
+By 1991, Gorman had re-located Shotsie's Tattoo to Wayne, New Jersey, and opened a second shop in West Milford, New Jersey.
 At that time, Gorman charged up to $200 an hour for tattooing.
 The majority of Gorman's clients were business professionals, which he described to The New York Times as "wearing their $1,000 suits.
 But they take their clothes off, they're covered with tattoos."

 Gorman sold his Wayne tattoo shop in March 2006.
 The shop still operates today with the name Shotsie's Tattoos.
-He moved to Sedona, Arizona where he focused on his painting career.
+He moved to Sedona, Arizona, where he focused on his painting career.